 Introduction from the Chief Executive Officer

-We are committed to improving our practices to combat slavery and human trafficking, with a view to ultimately achieving the best possible practices in this regard.
+We remain committed to improving our practices to combat slavery and human trafficking, with a view to ultimately achieving the best possible practices in this regard.

 We are the parent company of the Melton Renewable Energy UK PLC group (the Group).
 The Group is a renewable power generator operating from a number of sites in England, Wales and Scotland.
 The Group has around 250 employees.

-The Group has an annual turnover of £118m (12 months to June 2016), all of which is generated from within the United Kingdom.
+The Group had an annual turnover of £116m in the Statement Period, all of which was generated from within the United Kingdom.

 Our business comprises: